odanieldcs/dotfiles/readme.md

 # dotfiles

-> Here are my dotfiles.
-Feel free to reuse them.
+> Here are my dotfiles, feel free to reuse them.
+> Download or Clone this repo and run the install script `install.sh`